 What is the point of a cover letter?

-A cover letter narrows in on one or two examples to help elaborate and expand your resume.
-Some job applications don’t require a cover letter, but we always recommend including one: Take advantage of this opportunity to explain your key strengths, interest in the job opening or passion for the employer’s goals.
+A cover letter helps you elaborate on the accomplishments stated in your resume.
+Although some job applications don’t require a cover letter, we always recommend including one so you can explain your key strengths, interest in the job opening, or passion for the employer’s goals.

-Your cover letter can also explain why you want to work for this employer.
+Your cover letter can also delve into the personal reasons why you want to work for this employer.
 Genuine interest can help sway a hiring manager’s decision to interview you.

 Different types of cover letters

-• Letter of intent: Unlike a cover letter, submitted along with your resume for a job opening, a letter of intent is a formal letter to introduce yourself to an employer not actively hiring.
+• Letter of intent: Unlike a cover letter, which you submit along with your resume for a job opening, a letter of intent is a formal letter to introduce yourself to an employer not actively hiring.

 • Letter of interest: Use a letter of interest to request a job shadowing opportunity or an informational interview.